isomerpages/nhg-15m/_resources/Frequently Asked Questions.md

 <p></p>
 <ol data-tight="true" class="tight">
 <li>
-<p>Join a group activity for health – regardless of if it’s a hiking group,
-yoga class, or even a baking class that makes healthy food together.</p>
+<p>Get together with a group of friends, family or members of the community
+and set a common health goal to reach at the end of this month – these goals can vary from agreeing to eat less fried foods together, going hiking at least once a week, quitting smoking together or even keeping each other accountable for going to regular health check-ups regularly.</p>
 </li>
 <li>
 <p>Take a photo of the group acting together for each other’s health</p>
 </li>
 <li>
-<p>Post the photo onto Instagram with the hashtags <strong>#15M</strong> and
+<p>Post the photo onto Instagram and share about your group’s health goal
-your zone (e.g. #Yishun, #AngMoKio etc.) and tag us at <a href="www.instagram.com/15m.sg" rel="noopener nofollow" target="_blank">@15M.SG</a>.
-Do remember to make your profile public so we can see your post!</p>
+in the caption together with how you are planning to achieve it together!</p>
 </li>
 <li>
-<p>If you don’t have social media, you may also share your submissions here.</p>
+<p>Don’t forget to make your profile public, tag us <a href="www.instagram.com/15m.sg" rel="noopener nofollow" target="_blank">@15M.SG</a>, and include the hashtags #15M
+and #YourZone (e.g. Yishun, AngMoKio etc.)</p>
 </li>
 </ol>
 </div>